ELMOUSSATIYOUSSEF/elmoussatiyoussef.github.io/_pages/books.md

 > -- Carl Sagan, Cosmos, Part 11: The Persistence of Memory (1980)

 ## Books that I am reading, have read, or will read

+A curated collection of books in nonlinear dynamics, vibration, and energy harvesting.